crisluengo/doxpp/doc/commands.md

 ### `\enum <name>`

+Documents an enumerator declared in the headers with `enum` or `enum class`.
+The declaration must actually exist. `<name>` is the fully qualified name of the enumerator, or, if not fully qualified, the alias with the "best" match is assumed ("best" means that the fewest number of scopes have to be prepended to make the match).
+In case of ambiguity, the first match is chosen.
+A warning is produced if `<name>` is not the fully qualified name of the matched member.

 ### `\file [<name>]`

 Adds documentation for the current file, or a different file if the file name is given.